aadhithya/beehive/README.md

     **Note:** poetry install creates a new virtual env.
 - now that the environment is created, you are ready to go.
-- check installation: `python -m beehive --help`
+- check installation: `python -m beehive version`

 **NOTE:** using this method needs **python >= 3.9**